Peter Ustinov: Personal life

 Ustinov was married three times—first to Isolde Denham (1920–1987), daughter of Reginald Denham and Moyna Macgill.
 The marriage lasted from 1940 to their divorce in 1950, and they had one child, daughter Tamara Ustinov.
 Isolde was the half-sister of Angela Lansbury, who appeared with Ustinov in Death on the Nile.

 His second marriage was to Suzanne Cloutier, which lasted from 1954 to their divorce in 1971.
-They had three children: two daughters, Pavla Ustinov and Andrea Ustinov, and a son, Igor Ustinov (de).
+They had three children: two daughters, Pavla Ustinov and Andrea Ustinov, and a son, Igor Ustinov.
+Both Pavla and Andrea are actresses; Pavla appeared with her father in the 1978 fantasy movie, The Thief of Baghdad.

 His third marriage was to Helene du Lau d'Allemans, which lasted from 1972 to his death in 2004.

 Ustinov was a secular humanist.
-He was listed as a distinguished supporter of the British Humanist Association, and had once served on their advisory council.
+He was listed as a distinguished supporter of the British Humanist Association, and had once served on its advisory council.

 Ustinov suffered from diabetes and a weakened heart in his last years.

+In 1999, Sir Peter and his son Igor Ustinov founded the Sir Peter Ustinov Stiftung (Sir Peter Ustinov Foundation) in the city of Munich in Germany.
+The foundation is now based in Frankfurt am Main.

 Death

 Ustinov died on 28 March 2004 of heart failure in a clinic in Genolier, near his home in Bursins, Switzerland, aged 82.
 He had suffered from diabetes and heart disease.
-UNICEF Executive Director Carol Bellamy spoke at his funeral, representing United Nations Secretary-General Kofi Annan.